jonnylin13/Agarthon/README.md

 # Todo

-- Create actual gameviewer/game class to display
+- Work on GameView class to draw everything
+- Create Blob object - will create a dict of blobs in world class to keep track of ids + info
+- Work on World class

 # Done
 - Create an HTTP request to http://m.agar.io to retrieve server information